ChristianGalvez23/angular-material-example/README.md

 * C# SMTP implementation
 * C# Data Annotations

-*FYI: This project connect with an WebAPI uploaded on my github too, so the link is: https://github.com/ChristianGalvez23/CSharp-WebAPI-CORS*
+*FYI: This project connect with a WebAPI uploaded on my github too, so the link is: https://github.com/ChristianGalvez23/CSharp-WebAPI-CORS*